mjbp/scaffold-cli/README.md

 # Scaffold CLI

-Start a new project using the [StormId scaffold](https://github.com/stormid/scaffold)
+Start a new project using the [Storm Id scaffold](https://github.com/stormid/scaffold)

 ## Installation
 ```